The HATS region has nearly 5,000 miles of roadway with nearly 1,700 miles on the Federal Aid System:

 Looking at the overall comparison of pavement quality in the HATS region, there has been improvement.
 Fair and poor segment miles have seen a slight decrease while Excellent and Good segment miles have seen an increase.
 Between 2014 and 2018, there has been an improvement of approximately 35 “Excellent” segment miles on Federal Aid roadways in the region while “Poor” segment miles have seen a decrease of the same amount, most likely due to recent resurfacing projects.

-In terms of bridges, the region continues to be in good standing in regards to District targets in all areas except for structurally deficient (SD) deck area on the NHS Non-Interstate network (BPN2) and on the local network.
+In terms of bridges, the region continues to be in good standing in regards to District targets in all areas except for poor condition bridge deck area on the NHS Non-Interstate network (BPN2) and on the local network.
 HATS will move forward with a focus on bridges in these particular networks and continue to find resources to address bridge needs.

 In 2017, Dauphin County received a $2 million grant to implement the $5 registration fee to address county bridges.
 Cumberland County also recently received state funding to complete one of their local bridges through PennDOT’s LaSeR initiative.